pedagand/MPRI-2.4-DTP/Index.lagda.rst

 Author
 ************************************************

-The lecture notes have been written by `Pierre-Évariste Dagand`_.
+The lecture notes have been written by `Pierre-Évariste Dagand`_, shakily standing on the shoulders of giants.

 ************************************************
 License